ilyaigpetrov/report-graph-traversal-c-vs-java/Report/Node.js vs ASP.NET for Backend Programming.md

 ### Learnability

 Learnability is defined by how easy it is for a newcomer to pick up the language.
 Being dynamically typed, JavaScript is easier to pick up, but in Node.js to deliver high-quality code you eventually has to know Promises, generators and co-routines.
-New syntax sugar of upcoming EcmaScript standards like ES2015 and ES7 add more ways to express the same meaning making non-recent code less readable.
+New syntax sugar of upcoming EcmaScript standards like ES2015 and ES7 adds more ways to express the same meaning making non-recent code less readable.

 ### Ecosystem